James Milner: Brighton & Hove Albion

 On 13 June 2025, Milner extended his contract by another year to remain at Brighton.
-He changed his squad number from 6 to 20 for the 2025–26 season, in honour of his former Liverpool teammate Diogo Jota.
+In August 2025, he changed his squad number from 6 to 20 for the 2025–26 season, in honour of his former Liverpool teammate Diogo Jota, who died in a car accident on 3 July.
 On 16 August, Milner came off the bench in the season opener against Fulham, thus extending his record by appearing in a 24th consecutive Premier League season.
-He then scored his first goal for Brighton on 31 August, from the penalty spot, in a 2–1 victory against Manchester City which was his first competitive goal in six years.
+He then scored his first goal for Brighton on 31 August, from the penalty spot, in a 2–1 victory against former club Manchester City which was his first competitive goal in six years.
 This made him the Premier League's second oldest goalscorer and oldest penalty goalscorer, at the time, at 39 years and 239 days old.
+On 13 December 2025, Milner received a standing ovation by the Liverpool home fans at Anfield, in gratitude of his career as a player.

+On 11 February 2026, Milner equaled Gareth Barry's Premier League appearance record by making his 653rd appearance in a match against his former club, Aston Villa.
+He then broke the record on 21 February, making his 654th Premier League appearance, after starting in a 2–0 away win against Brentford, reaching 441 starts in total.
+On 1 March, Milner started in a 2–1 home win against Nottingham Forest, in what was his 900th competitive game in his professional club career.
+On 1 June, Milner announced his retirement from professional football after 24 seasons, all of which were consecutively spent in the Premier League.